intel/rohd-hcl/doc/components/multiplier_components.md

 03   [0 1] = +1   0  0  1  1
 ```

-A few things to note: first, that we are negating by 1s complement (so we need a -0) and second, these rows do not add up to (18: 10010).
-For Booth encoded rows to add up properly, they need to be in 2s complement form, and they need to be sign-extended.
+A few things to note: first, that we are negating by ones' complement (so we need a -0) and second, these rows do not add up to (18: 10010).
+For Booth encoded rows to add up properly, they need to be in twos' complement form, and they need to be sign-extended.

  Here is the matrix with a crude sign extension `brute` (the table formatting is available from our `PartialProductGenerator` component).
-With 2s complementation, and sign bits folded in (note the LSB of each row has a sign term from the previous row), these addends are correctly formed and add to (18: 10010).
+With twos' complementation, and sign bits folded in (note the LSB of each row has a sign term from the previous row), these addends are correctly formed and add to (18: 10010).

 ```text
             7  6  5  4  3  2  1  0